cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 - Start a VM on the Azure cloud
-- Install the Anaconda data science platform (as you might guess: This is Python)
+- Install the Anaconda data science platform
+    - As you might guess: This is Python
 - Install some additional Python libraries
 - Download some data
 - Download a Jupyter notebook repository
 - Make sure everything works properly
 - Save the results as an Azure VM **image**
 - Shut down ("terminate") the VM
-- Start a new VM from the stored image
+- Start a completely new VM from the stored image
 - Again test that everything works properly

+Note: There is a distinction between a virtualized computer or virtual machine (VM) and an actual physical computer.
+While this is outside the scope of this material it can be relevant within the general topic of compute optimization.

+## Background perspective

+There are three degrees of complexity in building a compute resource on the cloud.
+Actually there are more than this but let's start with three: Functions, Containers and Images.
+Functions are simplest but they have a limited degree of power and flexibility.
+Images are the most complicated; they correspond to Virtual Machines.
+In fact Images are like a freeze-dried (or if you like 'zip file') version of a VM.
+Containers occupy a middle ground between Functions and Images.
+We are visiting all three with the idea of seeing a spectrum of options for doing data science on the cloud.

 ## Walk-through